littensy/charm/README.md

 #### Caveats

 - The server sync object does not handle network communication.
 You must implement your own network layer to send and receive state updates.
 This includes sending the initial state, which is implemented via `requestState` in the example above.

 ---

-## 🚧 Development

-Charm provides a debug mode to help you identify potential bugs in your project.
-To enable debug mode, set the global `_G.__DEV__` flag to `true`.

-Currently, the debug flag enables the following checks:

-- Molecules, listeners, and batched functions are not allowed to yield, and will throw an error if they do.

-- Server state is validated before sending to clients.
-If the state is not serializable, an error will be thrown.
-A list of common cases can be found in the [source code](src/__tests__/sync/validate.spec.luau).

----